Thai Chicken Ramen

 While squash roasts, heat a Dutch oven or large saucepan over medium-high heat.
 Add second part of oil and then chicken to heated oil.
 Saute until chicken is golden brown on the outside and nearly cooked through, 3 to 5 minutes.
 Set chicken aside and return pan to heat.

-Add third part of oil to pan and then garlic, white parts of green onions and curry paste.
+Add third part of oil to pan and then garlic, white parts of green onions, miso, and curry paste.
 Saute just until fragrant, ~1 minute.
 Add mushrooms and stock to pan and bring to a simmer.
 Simmer on low for 10 minutes to let the flavors come together.

 While stock simmers, bring a small saucepan of water to a low boil.
 Add eggs to boiling water and boil for exactly 7 minutes (this will yield cooked whites and runny yolks, so boil a minute less or more if you like your eggs cooked differently).
 Transfer eggs to a colander and run under cool tap water.
 When cool enough to handle, peel eggs.

-A few minutes before serving, add chicken and zucchini noodles to stock.
-Continue to simmer until chicken is cooked through and zucchini is tender, 3 to 5 minutes.
+A few minutes before serving, add chicken and ramen noodles to stock.
+Continue to simmer until chicken is cooked through and ramen is tender, 3 to 5 minutes.
 Stir in half the roasted squash (remember to reserve the remaining half for Thursday).
 Divide ramen between serving bowls.

 Slice eggs in half.
 Top ramen bowls with eggs, green parts of green onions, and jalapeno slices (if using).
 Serve with lime wedges on the side.
 Enjoy!